A History of HMS PREMIER

 modification shakedown: she also made a round trip to the US Naval

-Yard at Bremerton, Washington to ammunition the ship and then return
+Yard at Bremerton, Washington to ammunition the ship, arriving in

-to the Straits of Georgia (between Vancouver Island and the
+the Straits of Georgia (between Vancouver Island and the mainland),

-mainland), for steaming, gunnery, radar and other trials and
+for steaming, gunnery, radar and other trials and exercises on the

-exercises.
-On her return to Esquimalt she embarked Confidential
+28th.
+On her return to Esquimalt she embarked Confidential Books and

 Maiden voyage: Ferry trip to Liverpool